Predicate Adjective

 What is a predicate adjective?

-Predicate adjective definition: "a type of adjective that is used to describe or modify the subject of the sentence."
+Predicate adjective definition: it's a type of adjective that is used to describe or modify the subject of the sentence."
 It is usually placed after the verb.
-For example, in the sentence “The dog is happy,” the adjective “happy” is describing the subject of the sentence, the dog.
+For example, in the sentence “The dog is happy,” the adjective “happy” describes the subject of the sentence, the dog.
 Therefore, “happy” is the predicate adjective in this sentence.

 Predicate adjectives describe a noun or pronoun.
-For example, in the sentence “He is clever,” the adjective “clever” is describing the pronoun “he.”
+For example, in the sentence “He is clever,” the adjective “clever” describes the pronoun “he.”
 Therefore, “clever” is the predicate adjective in this sentence.

 Predicate adjective list